Get These Blog Posts in Your Email Every Week—No Spam Ever

 I’d say that there is a 12 step meeting for everyone, so if one doesn’t jive with you, you can quickly find one that does if you are earnestly looking for one.

 What is your experience with different 12 Step meetings, and what meetings do you prefer?
+Do you think 12-step groups are cults?
 I’m always happy to discuss these things.

 Let’s have an honest discussion in the comments.